 I’ve personally done a scenic flight in Mount Cook National Park in a helicopter and loved it.

 When it comes to scenic flights in Queenstown you can choose between either a helicopter or a small fixed-wing plane.
-Personally, I love helicopter rides, and trust me, from the sky Queenstown is stunning!
+Personally, I love helicopter rides (especially in NZ!), and trust me, from the sky Queenstown is stunning!
 This helicopter tour is also a great deal for the long amount of airtime you get, it’s worth considering for such a once-in-a-lifetime experience.

 If you want to both visit Milford Sound and go on a scenic flight in Queenstown then you should definitely combine the two on this epic tour.
 It’ll save you money and you’ll get to fly to Milford Sound over a remote part of the Southern Alps!